Cauchy problem for integrable discrete equations on quad-graphs: Existence and uniqueness theorem

-Suppose that IVP is correct, then solution of equation (\ref{Qeq}) exists on the subgraph $\G_1$ bounded by $C$ and $P$.
-Let us look at this picture as 3-dimensional one, assuming that the exterior border of the strip $C$ lies at the next floor, in particular the vertex $1$ is over $2$ and $n$ is over $n-1$.
-Accordingly to the Theorem \ref{th:QeqBT} the value $v_n$ can be defined by solving the sequence of equation (\ref{QeqBT}) along the path $(2,\dots,n-1),$ that is $v_n$ is some function on $v_1,\dots,v_{n-1}$.
+Suppose that IVP is well-posed, then a nonsingular solution of equation (\ref{Qeq}) exists on the subgraph $\Gamma_1$ bounded by $C$ and $P$.
+Let us look at this picture as 3-dimensional one, assuming that the exterior boundary of the strip $C$ lies at the next floor, in particular the vertex $1$ is over $2$ and $n$ is over $n-1$.
+According to Theorem \ref{th:QeqBT} the value $v_n$ can be defined by solving the sequence of equation (\ref{QeqBT}) along the path $(2,\dots,n-1)$, that is $v_n$ is some function on $v_1,\dots,v_{n-1}$.
 This means that the initial data are not free, that is the IVP is overdetermined.

-{\itbf 2)} Suppose that some strip $C$ never intersect the path $P$ with initial data.
-Let us cut off this strip, as shown on the Fig.\,\ref{fig:cutting} (we assume for defineteness that $P$ lies in the subgraph $\G_1$).
-If a solution of the IVP exists in $\G$ then this procedure gives us a solution with the same initial data on the reduced graph $\widetilde\G$.
+{\itshape\bfseries 3)} Suppose that some strip $C$ never intersect the path $P$ with initial data.
+Let us cut off this strip, as shown on the Fig.~\ref{fig:cutting} (we assume for defineteness that $P$ lies in the subgraph $\Gamma_1$).
+If a nonsingular solution of the IVP exists in $\Gamma$ then this procedure gives us a nonsingular solution with the same initial data on the reduced graph $\widetilde\Gamma$.

-Next, let us apply the inverse procedure to this solution, that is consider BT on $\G_2$, taking some arbitrary value for $\bar v_{i_1}$.
-This gives us some solution on the graph $\G$ which coincides with the original solution on $\G_1$ but not on $\G_2$.
-This means that the initial data are not sufficient to provide uniqueness of the solution. \end{Proof}
+Next let us apply the inverse procedure to this solution, namely consider BT on $\Gamma_2$, taking some arbitrary value for $\bar v_{i_1}$.
+This gives us some solution on the graph $\Gamma$ which coincides with the original solution on $\Gamma_1$ but not on $\Gamma_2$.
+This means that the initial data are not sufficient to provide uniqueness of the nonsingular solution. \end{Proof}

-\begin{Proof}[uniqueness] This can be obtained by sequential erasing of the strips, as explained above, until the quad-graph is exhausted. \end{Proof}